 Her story, and the story of American Samoa's struggle to find a victory, is now the subject of Next Goal Wins, a documentary film released this week.
 Made by British pair Mike Brett and Steve Jamison, it is a study of inclusiveness and of what can be achieved in a culture where blinkered prejudices simply do not apply.

 American Samoa, where Saelua is a member of Polynesia's "fa'afafine", or "third gender", has no issue with transgender people.
 Celebrated in the local culture, they are born as boys but choose to be brought up to be feminine.
 It is estimated there are around 500 fa'afafine currently living in the country.

-The third way: Coach Thomas Rongen with his team "The foundation of the culture is respect, and that includes respect for fa'afafine," Saelua told The Independent on Sunday.
+"The foundation of the culture is respect, and that includes respect for fa'afafine," Saelua told The Independent on Sunday.
 "Growing up, there were maybe four or five fa'afafine in my family.
 I knew around the age of six or seven I was more in touch with my feminine side and I was more drawn to my fa'afafine aunties than I was to my own dad and uncle.
 I didn't have to deal with any discrimination; the community is very accepting."